The Lafarge Case

-The Lafarge Case (French: L'Affaire Lafarge) is a 1938 French historical crime film directed by Pierre Chenal and starring Pierre Renoir, Marcelle Chantal and Raymond Rouleau.
+The Lafarge Case (French: L'Affaire Lafarge) is a 1938 French historical crime drama film directed by Pierre Chenal and starring Pierre Renoir, Marcelle Chantal and Raymond Rouleau.
 It recalls a famous nineteenth century case, and is mostly portrayed in flashback.
 The film's sets were designed by the art directors Robert Gys and Eugène Lourié.

+Synopsis

+In the 1840s Marie a young woman from Paris is married to Charles, a brutal, unpleasant ironmaster in provincial France.
+When he dies under mysterious circumstances she is accused of murdering him by his family and is put on trial.